HIRO-group/HIRO-group.github.io/_posts/research/2020-04-05-robotic-skin.md

 permalink: research/robotic_skin.html
 image:
     feature: research/roboskin/skin_unit.png
+    size: 80%
 excerpt_separator: <!-- More -->
 ---

 Robots have been transitioning into human-populated environments and replacing physical separation from humans with complex perception and control software.
 However, current solutions are computationally expensive, prone to occlusion, and require a significant setup overhead.
 Robots are in need of compact, self-contained sensing of nearby space to provide inherently safe interactions.
-We present the first prototype of a flexible circuit for collaborative robotics embedded with an inertial measurement unit for kinematic calibration and a proximity sensor for obstacle detection and avoidance.
+In this work, we present the first prototype of a flexible circuit for collaborative robotics embedded with an inertial measurement unit for kinematic calibration and a proximity sensor for obstacle detection and avoidance.
 When a circuit is first placed on the surface of a robot, the exact location on the surface is unknown to the robot.
-To address this, we present a novel kinematically calibration algorithm to reduce manual setup time.
+To address this, we present a novel kinematic calibration algorithm to reduce manual setup time.

 <!-- More -->